GabrielThomasPortfolio/GRC-Control-Validator/README.md

 4. Launch the Local Web Dashboard python -m streamlit run app.py
 Open your browser to http://localhost:8501 to view the interactive framework interface.

+Provenance & Authorship
+This project, including its architecture, system card, RAG mappings, and deterministic evaluation pipeline, was designed and implemented by Gabriel Thomas as part of a professional AI governance portfolio.

+If you reference or build upon this work, please provide attribution.